subhashdixit/Customer_Churn_Prediction_and_GUI/README.md

 # Customer Churn Prediction APP using Tkinter and Machine Learning
-- Using this app, probablity of customer being churn can be predicted
+- This application enables the prediction of whether a customer will churn or not

 ### Steps to use the app:
 ```